 - It’s a family film.
 It’s the type of film we all say we want to see more of, which illuminates integrity, bravery, heroism, and the good in humankind.
 It’s rated PG (for a moment of harsh language, brief violence – and smoking).

-The film was inspired by a painting, commissioned by Lord Mansfield, which depicts Belle and her cousin Elizabeth, who is white, as equals during a time when slavery existed as an institution in Britain.
-It is a film which turns a corner in film making history, written by Misan Sagay and directed by Amma Asante—both Black women.
+The film was inspired by a painting commissioned by Lord Mansfield, which depicts Lady Dido Belle and her cousin, Lady Elizabeth Murray (who is white) as equals during a time when slavery existed as an institution in Britain.
+It is a film which turns a corner in filmmaking history, as it is written by Misan Sagay and directed by Amma Asante—both Black women.
 Belle is a reflection of its eponymous character.
 It shows the liberty created by the strength and brilliance of a strong woman who is free to write her own story in life.

 There are no hidden agendas, just the truth—finally.